 Many studies have shown that singing is good for us.
 By understanding the genetic and environmental influences on singing, the researchers hope to help everyone (twins and non-twins; young and old; good singers and… the not-so-good singers) maximise their singing potential and enjoy more of singing’s numerous benefits.
 Funded by the Australian Research Council, a team of researchers from the University of Melbourne and the University of Montreal are conducting the world's largest twin study on singing ability.

 You will be provided a web link to:

 The study is completely online and you can participate using your computer or mobile device.
 It will take approximately 15-20 minutes to complete (with the option of saving one’s progress and resuming later).
-There is a chance to win $1,000 worth of gift cards if both twins complete the entire study before the prize draw is conducted on 13th April 2018.
+There is a chance to win $1,000 worth of gift cards if both twins complete the entire study before the 15th June 2018.

 5th February 2018 – 7th December 2018.